libretro/fuse-libretro/README.md

 Fuse can load a number of different file formats.
 For now, **fuse-libretro** only loads `tzx`, `tap`, `z80`, `rzx`, `scl`, `trd`, and `dsk` files.
 This decision is somewhat arbitrary (it depends if I can find a file that I can be sure is not corrupted), so feel free to bug me to add other extensions.
 Please do so via issues here on GitHub.

+### Multi-disk games

+Some Beta 128 disk interface games (TR-DOS `.trd`/`.scl`) span more than one disk and prompt you to swap disks mid-game (e.g. *Black Raven*, *UFO 2: Devils of Abyss*).
+Load these via an `.m3u` playlist listing each disk image path on its own line, and use your frontend's Disk Control menu (in RetroArch: Quick Menu > Disk Control) to eject and swap to the next disk when the game asks for it.

 ## Save States

 Supported.